eirrgang/gmxapi_graph_0_2/docs/workspec_schema_0_2.rst

 allowing, for instance, the JSON scheme to encode a tuple of helpful prefix and uid hash with a safe delimiter (a character not used in the string encoding scheme used for the SHA-256 hash).

+.. admonition:: Question

-Question: If an input value in a workflow is changed from a verifiably consistent result to an equivalent constant of a different "type", do we invalidate or preserve the downstream output validity?
+    If an input value in a workflow is changed from a verifiably consistent result to an equivalent constant of a different "type", do we invalidate or preserve the downstream output validity?
 E.g. the work spec changes from "operationB.input = operationA.output" to "operationB.input = final_value(operationA)"

     The question is moot if we either only consider final values for terminating execution or if we know exactly how many iterations of sequenced output we will have, but that is not generally true.

     Maybe we can leave the answer to this question unspecified for now and prepare for implementation in either case by recording more disambiguating information in the work specification (such as checksum of locally available files) and recording initial, ongoing, and final state very granularly in the session metadata.
 It could be that this would be an optimization that is optionally implemented by the Context.

     It may be that we allow the user to decide what makes data unique.
 This would need to be very clearly documented, but it could be that provided parameters always become part of the unique ID and are always not-equal to unprovided/default values.
 Example: a ``load_tpr`` operation with a ``checksum`` parameter refers to a specific file and immediately produces a ``final`` output, but a ``load_tpr`` operation with a missing ``checksum`` parameter produces non-final output from whatever file is resolved for the operation at run time.

     It may also be that some data occurs as a "stream" that does not make an operation unique, such as log file output or trajectory output that the user wants to accumulate regardless of the data flow scheme; or as a "result" that indicates a clear state transition and marks specific, uniquely produced output, such as a regular sequence of 1000 trajectory frames over 1ns, or a converged observable. "result"s must be mapped to the representation of the workflow that produced them.
 To change a workflow without invalidating results might be possible with changes that do not affect the part of the workflow that fed those results, such as a change that only occurs after a certain point in trajectory time.

 Serialization conventions
 -------------------------